+Polymicrogyria (PMG) is a heterogenous group of cerebral cortical malformations.
+It is characterized by excessive cortical folding and abnormal cortical layering that, depending on its topographic distribution, presents with variable combinations of neurological symptoms of varying severity such as epilepsy, developmental delay, intellectual disability, motor dysfunction (e.g. spasticity), and pseudobulbar palsy.
+The mildest form, unilateral focal polymicrogyria, may have minimal neurologic manifestations.
+In more severe forms, focal, motor, sensory, visual, or cognitive problems may be present, depending on the brain region affected.
+In the most widespread form, bilateral generalized polymicrogyria, severe intellectual disability, cerebral palsy, and refractory epilepsy may be present.
 Polymicrogyria can result from both genetic and environmental causes and can occur as an isolated finding with no other systemic involvement or as part of a syndrome with multisystem involvement.
-ADGRG1 gene (coding G protein-coupled receptor 56 protein) has been identified as the cause of GPR56-related bilateral frontoparietal polymicrogyria which is inherited in autosomal recessive manner.
+ADGRG1 (coding G protein-coupled receptor 56 protein) has been identified as the cause of GPR56-related bilateral frontoparietal polymicrogyria which is inherited in autosomal recessive manner.
 The majority of families with bilateral frontoparietal polymicrogyria (BFPP) studied to identify the gene in which mutation is causative (ADGRG1) were consanguineous families from the Middle East, although mutations have been identified in families from other ethnic groups as well.
 Bilateral frontal polymicrogyria and bilateral generalized polymicrogyria are also thought to be inherited in an autosomal recessive manner.
 Perisylvian polymicrogyria appears to be genetically heterogeneous with a number of families suggesting autosomal dominant, autosomal recessive, or X-linked inheritance.

 |ADGRG1||Polymicrogyria, bilateral frontoparietal, Polymicrogyris, bilateral perisylvian||AR||27||35|

-|FH||Hereditary leiomyomatosis and renal cell cancer||AD/AR||142||174|
+|FH||Hereditary leiomyomatosis and renal cell cancer||AD/AR||178||207|

-|GPSM2||Deafness, Chudley-McCullough syndrome||AR||14||11|
+|GPSM2||Deafness, Chudley-McCullough syndrome||AR||18||11|

-|KIF1BP||Goldberg-Shprintzen megacolon syndrome||AR||6||10|
+|KIF1BP||Goldberg-Shprintzen megacolon syndrome||AR||7||10|

 |NSDHL||Congenital hemidysplasia with ichthyosiform erythroderma and limb defects (CHILD syndrome), CK syndrome||XL||15||28|

 |SRPX2||Rolandic epilepsy, mental retardation, and speech dyspraxia||XL||3||4|

-|TUBA8||Polymicrogyria with optic nerve hypoplasia||AR||1||1|
+|TUBA8||Polymicrogyria with optic nerve hypoplasia||AR||1||3|

-|TUBB3*||Fibrosis of extraocular muscles, congenital, Cortical dysplasia, complex, with other brain malformations||AD/AR||27||24|
+|TUBB3*||Fibrosis of extraocular muscles, congenital, Cortical dysplasia, complex, with other brain malformations||AD/AR||28||25|

-Gene, refers to HGNC approved gene symbol; Inheritance to inheritance patterns such as autosomal dominant (AD), autosomal recessive (AR) and X-linked (XL); ClinVar, refers to a number of variants in the gene classified as pathogenic or likely pathogenic in ClinVar (http://www.ncbi.nlm.nih.gov/clinvar/); HGMD, refers to a number of variants with possible disease association in the gene listed in Human Gene Mutation Database (HGMD, http://www.hgmd.cf.ac.uk/ac/).
-The list of associated (gene specific) phenotypes are generated from CDG (http://research.nhgri.nih.gov/CGD/) or Orphanet (http://www.orpha.net/) databases.
+Gene refers to the HGNC approved gene symbol; Inheritance refers to inheritance patterns such as autosomal dominant (AD), autosomal recessive (AR), mitochondrial (mi), X-linked (XL), X-linked dominant (XLD) and X-linked recessive (XLR); ClinVar refers to the number of variants in the gene classified as pathogenic or likely pathogenic in this database (ClinVar); HGMD refers to the number of variants with possible disease association in the gene listed in Human Gene Mutation Database (HGMD).
+The list of associated, gene specific phenotypes are generated from CGD or Mitomap databases.

 |Gene||Genomic location HG19||HGVS||RefSeq||RS-number|